CuarzoSoftware/Louvre/doxygen/md/tutorial/tmp.md

 It is well-documented and already implements the scene and views system for efficient rendering and basic server-side decorations.

+> The old tutorial can be found [here](https://github.com/CuarzoSoftware/Louvre/tree/main/doxygen/md/tutorial), however, it is outdated, and many concepts and APIs have changed since then.

 ## Key Concepts

 Here are some links to the C++ API documentation to help you navigate it: